 Steps to take when you get a new phone

-As you can see from some of the steps above, the course of action you take after your phone has been stolen depends heavily on what you’ve done beforehand.
-Unfortunately, you’re likely reading this post after your phone has been stolen, but nonetheless, you can apply this information to your next phone, or if you’re lucky enough to be reunited with your old one.
+As you can see from some of the steps above, the course of action you take after your phone has been stolen depends heavily on the precautionary measures you’ve taken beforehand.
+Unfortunately, you’re likely reading this post after your phone has been stolen.
+Nevertheless, you can apply this information to your next phone, or if you’re lucky enough to be reunited with your old one.

 1. Note your device’s serial number

 Keep a record of your International Mobile Equipment Identification (IMEI) number.
-This might be found in your phone settings or in your online account, or it might be physically printed on the phone (near the battery or SIM) or on the original packaging.
+This might be found in your phone settings or in your online account.
+It might also be physically printed on the phone (near the battery or SIM) or on the original packaging.
 You can quote this when you file a police report.
-It likely won’t persuade the police to actively investigate the case, but if they do happen to uncover your phone, for example, if they arrest someone who has a number of devices in their possession, you have a better chance of getting it back.
+It likely won’t persuade the police to actively investigate the case.
+However, if they do happen to uncover your phone, for example, if they arrest someone who has a number of devices in their possession, you have a better chance of getting it back.

 2. Activate a phone finder app (and others)